 Determining the opportunity cost might become difficult.
 This opportunity cost is especially considered in the initial outlay.
 Therefore, underestimating the initial outlay will distort the result.

 Ignoring Sunk Cost

-In capital budgeting world sunk costs (costs incurred before you start a project.
-E.g. – R&D costs) are not included.
-Hence, these costs might be huge and ignoring these costs might sometimes become very difficult for the corporate finance team.
+In the capital budgeting world, sunk costs (costs incurred before you start a project.
+E.g., R&D costs) are not included.
+Hence, these costs might be huge, and ignoring these costs might sometimes become very difficult for the corporate finance team.

 Difficulty in Determining the Required Rate of Return